 - Are there any coin lockers in the Market?

 - There are some, but only a limited number of lockers for suitcases near the Information “Plat Tsukiji”.
 (6:00 a.m. – 4:00 p.m.)

 - How to express “Thank you”?

 - People in the market are usually nice, friendly, and polite.
 When the act is reciprocated, you will be greatly appreciated.
-So please remember to say thank you—“Arigatou!”
-When someone helps you.
+So please remember to say thank you—“Arigatou!” when someone helps you.

-Big baggages and Strollers
+Big Baggages and Strollers

 The streets are narrow and intricate with lots of people.
 Please come to the Market without big items like suitcases and large belongings and strollers.

-At Tsukiji Market, the floors are often wet and slippery, and bikes and carts are going here and there, so make sure to come with your safe shoes that covers your toes.
+At Tsukiji Market, the floors are often wet and slippery, and bikes and carts are going here and there, so make sure to come with your safe shoes that cover your toes.
 No high-heeled shoes and sandals.

 About “Tsukiji Uogashi”